slevithan/regex/README.md

 ### Subroutines

 Subroutines are written as `\g<name>` (where *name* refers to a named group), and they treat the referenced group as an independent subpattern that they try to match at the current position.
-This enables subpattern composition and reuse, which improves readability and maintainability with potentially dramatic improvements for more complex regexes.
+This enables subpattern composition and reuse, which improves readability and maintainability.

-The following example shows how subroutines and backreferences differ:
+The following example illustrates how subroutines and backreferences differ:

 ```js
 // A backreference with \k<name>